40 Honest Truths Nurses Wish You Knew

 WHO declared 2020 as the international year of the nurse and midwife.

-To help recognize the work of nurses and midwives around the world, the World Health Organization (WHO) has declared 2020 the year of the nurse and the midwife.
-This declaration outwardly acknowledges the essential duties of nurses and midwives, two professions that make up more than 50 percent of the health workforce in many countries.
+To help recognize the work of nurses and midwives around the world, the World Health Organization (WHO) declared 2020 the year of the nurse and the midwife—a year during which, thanks to the COVID pandemic, nurses were more essential than ever.
+This declaration outwardly acknowledged the essential duties of nurses and midwives, two professions that make up more than 50 percent of the health workforce in many countries.

 Nursing is the nation's largest healthcare profession.